rlgerma92/anotherSurvey/README.md

 # anotherSurvey

-## A Survey example using React and Survey.Js
+## A Survey example using a lightweight React cdn and Survey.Js